 The indescribable pain of losing a baby or toddler may not be a wound poetry alone can heal, but poems such as these can still offer a way of seeking understanding.

-Marilyn Nelson took inspiration from church records which mentioned a funeral for a stillborn child when writing this poem.
-However, the poem doesn’t overtly state that the baby it describes was stillborn, but instead merely describes how the baby won’t get the chance to have certain early life experiences.
+Marilyn Nelson took inspiration from church records that mentioned a funeral for a stillborn child when writing this poem.
+However, the poem doesn’t overtly state that the baby it describes was stillborn.
+Instead, it merely describes how the baby won’t get the chance to have certain early life experiences.
 Thus, “Little Box” is a deeply sad but respectful poem for a baby’s funeral.

 Most people can’t imagine the pain of losing a baby until they actually experience it.
 This poem, about not appreciating just how long a lifetime can be until you realize you must now live it without someone you loved, captures that truth.

 We feel such tremendous despair when a baby dies because we feel they never had the opportunity to enjoy the journey of life.
-This poem, though, suggests that our time on Earth is just part of a much longer journey.
+However, this poem suggests that our time on Earth is just part of a much longer journey.

 Some people spend many years here, while others may move on to the next branch of the journey sooner, but their existence certainly hasn’t ended.
 It’s only just begun.